 Whilst Betdaq does offer a £10 refund regardless of whether your bet wins or loses, Betfair offers you more security and a higher value refund on your first bet, up to £20.
 This means you can bet a higher amount, which could yield higher returns!

 Promo codes differ from sign up bonuses, as these promotions are available to both existing and new customers.
 We all love a good promotion, and in fact, some of us hold out until we find real value in the promotion being marketed.
 But which exchange offers the better promotions?

-Betfair promos have its own dedicated Promotions page which you can access whether you are a new or existing player.
+Betfair promos have their own dedicated Promotions page which you can access whether you are a new or existing player.
 This page will outline the active promotions Betfair is currently running and as you will come to realise, they have plenty – on a weekly basis.
 Betfair is popular for a reason and their marketing budgets mean they can be ahead of the competition – browse their promo codes for more.

 Betdaq does have good promotions that are ongoing and you can find these by doing a little research online.
 You will find new player offers as well as existing player offers.
 New player offers are marked accordingly, therefore you can assume that if it doesn’t state it is a new player offer, it likely isn’t.
 New player offers can only be redeemed if you are yet to create an account.
 Once you’ve created an account, you are eligible for all types of other promotions such as free bets, risk-free bets, money back offers or even odds boosts.